tokkonopapa/WordPress-IP-Geo-Block/README.md

     If you checked this option, all settings will be removed when this plugin is uninstalled for clean uninstalling.

-#### Using with IP2Location WordPress Plugins

-If you do not want to keep the IP2Location plugins (
-    [IP2Location Tags][IP2Tag],
-    [IP2Location Variables][IP2Var],
-    [IP2Location Country Blocker][IP2Blk]
-) in `wp-content/plugins/` directory but just want to use its database, you can rename it to `ip2location` and upload it to `wp-content/`.

-After installing these IP2Location plugins, this plugin should be once deactivated and then activated in order to set the path to `database.bin` and `ip2location.class.php`.

 ### Requirement:

 - WordPress 3.5+